 The primary drawback to this resource is the amount of work it takes to implement.
 This is not something that the average seller can set up in an afternoon.
-What’s more, most merchants find that they don’t need to use the APIs and SDKs to build a connection with Square.
-At this point, nearly every major software platform in the eCommerce industry already offers an integration with Square, making these APIs and SDKs fairly redundant for most sellers.
+Fortunately, thanks to Square’s enduring popularity as a payment processor, nearly every major software platform in the eCommerce industry already offers an integration with Square.
+That means it’s unlikely for most sellers that they’ll need to turn to these APIs and SDKs.

 When To Use Square Online Payment APIs & SDKs

 Square’s API is a great option if you need a way to connect Square with your eCommerce platform, and if you already have a solid grounding in web technology and programming.
 Of course, it’s always an option to hire a developer to do this for you!